 Ang Lee, “Gemini Man”

 Never underestimate the Oscar-winning Taiwanese-born filmmaker of “Life of Pi,” “Crouching Tiger, Hidden Dragon,” “Brokeback Mountain,” and “Sense and Sensibility.”
-Yes, “Billy Lynn’s Long Halftime Walk” crashed on the digital frontier, but Lee used what he learned on that movie on another high-frame-rate movie, sci-fi thriller “Gemini Man” (October 11, Paramount), which will either revive Will Smith’s shuddering career or continue its decline.
+Yes, “Billy Lynn’s Long Halftime Walk” crashed on the digital frontier, but Lee used what he learned on that movie on another high-frame-rate picture, sci-fi thriller “Gemini Man” (October 11, Paramount), which will either revive Will Smith’s shuddering career or continue its decline.
 Written by a murderer’s row of A-list writers (David Benioff, Andrew Niccol, Jonathan Hensleigh, Christopher Wilkinson, Stephen J. Rivele, Billy Ray), the movie follows a 50-year-old high-end assassin (Smith) who runs afoul of another operative who seems to know his every move.
 That’s because, thanks to Weta Digital’s de-aging technology, Smith also plays his 23-year-old younger clone in the movie.
 Mary Elizabeth Winstead, Benedict Wong and Clive Owen costar.

 Fernando Meirelles, “The Pope”